ministryofjustice/hmpps-launchpad-home-ui/README.md

 # HMPPS Launchpad
 ## Running the app
 The easiest way to run the app is to use docker compose to create the service and all dependencies.

 `docker-compose pull`

 `docker-compose up`

 ### Dependencies
 The app requires:
 * hmpps-auth - for authentication
 * redis - session store and token caching

 ### Running the app for development

 To start the main services excluding the example typescript template app:

 `docker-compose up --scale=app=0`

 Install dependencies using `npm install`, ensuring you are using `node v18.x` and `npm v9.x`

 Note: Using `nvm` (or [fnm](https://github.com/Schniz/fnm)), run `nvm install --latest-npm` within the repository folder to use the correct version of node, and the latest version of npm.
-This matches the `engines` config in `package.json` and the CircleCI build config.
+This matches the `engines` config in `package.json` and the GitHub actions build config.

 And then, to build the assets and start the app with nodemon: